saurav193/capstone_BIBA/doc/internal_report.md

 </div>

+Third, missing values were present in both the explanatory and response variables.
+The presence of missing values across the explanatory variables is summarized in Figure 3.

 <div class="figure">

 <img src="../results/report_figures/figure_3.png" alt="Figure 3.
 Histogram of the proportion of missing values in each of the 860 explanatory variables." width="450" />